desuk/desuk.github.io/content/_index.md

 and dissemination of the music of Edward Kennedy 'Duke' Ellington.
 It is based in the United Kingdom, but membership is open to everyone.

-In ordinary times we meet regularly in London to listen and socialise, new arrivals always welcome.
+In ordinary times we meet regularly in London to listen and socialise, and new arrivals always welcome.
 During the Covid-19 pandemic we've had to suspend these meetings, but the society's social aspect continues under the auspices of Uptown Lockdown (see below).